Download our free Monitoring Fundamentals Tutorial.

 "The biggest impact will be our maintenance costs.
 I estimate a savings of 30-40%," said Windu.
 "And also it will directly increase our revenue.
 As long as the network is down, we're losing revenue.
 The net impact will be that maintenance costs will go down and revenue will increase.
 I estimate that the gear will pay for itself within two years."

-That downtime has an immediate impact on revenue.
+That downtime had an immediate business impact.
 "From that site, we're talking about an average revenue of 2 million U.S. dollars a month," said Windu.
 Twelve hours of downtime for that site equals $33,000 to $35,000 of lost revenue.
-A monitoring system that can prevent outages like that will quickly pay for itself.
+Telikom PNG's planning assumption was that preventing outages like this can quickly justify investment in centralized, real-time alarming.

 "These are major sites, connecting major cities," said Pius Ante, Telikom PNG's manager of transmission systems.
 "But there are no human beings anywhere around these places.
 The only way you can get there is by helicopter."

-It's impractical for Telikom PNG to maintain its own helicopter fleet, so a helicopter must be rented for every site visit, added Ante.
-Because just getting to the sites is difficult and expensive, regular maintenance is scheduled only once a quarter.
+It is impractical for Telikom PNG to maintain its own helicopter fleet, so a helicopter must be rented for each site visit.
+Because access is difficult and expensive, regular maintenance is scheduled only once a quarter.

-The mountain sites have to be energy self-sufficient, since they are far away from any source of commercial power.
+Power design adds another layer of risk.
 "Most of our mountaintop sites are run by solar power," said Windu.
 "If solar power isn't available, they run off battery power.
 The batteries are charged by the solar panels and a backup diesel generator."

-These sites operate effectively most of the time, but if there's a power failure it can result in severe service outages.
+These sites operate effectively most of the time, but failures in charging and power infrastructure can create large service-impacting events.
 "Power failures are a leading cause of failure," said Ante.
 "When the charging system works, the system just runs.
 But if the charger fails, then the site will eventually go down."

-The NEC master is nonfunctional, so there is no visibility of discrete alarms, and ASCII alarms have to be monitored and forwarded by human beings.
-There aren't personnel available to monitor the ASCII console at all times, so a worker has to periodically check for alarms and forward them by e-mail to maintenance supervisors.
+The NEC master was nonfunctional, so there was no visibility of discrete alarms.
+ASCII alarms had to be monitored and forwarded by staff.
+Because there were not enough personnel to monitor the ASCII console at all times, a worker had to periodically check for alarms and forward them by e-mail to maintenance supervisors.

 "The problem with the current system is that there's no way to send alarms to the responsible people," said Ante.

 "It's laborious and it's limited," said Windu.
 "We don't have any way of monitoring after hours."
-In many cases, Windu said, "The customer is the alarm system.
-When they have a problem, they call us and complain.
-They ask us "What's the problem?" and we have to say "We don't know what the problem is."
+In many cases, Windu said the customer ended up serving as the first notification: when they had a problem, they called Telikom PNG, and the team couldn't immediately identify the root cause.

 See the solution Telikom PNG found using DPS Telecom equipment to monitor the network and vital gear.